chetanxpatil/livnium.core/README.md

 ---

+## ⚠️ IMPORTANT: Personal/Research Use Only

+**This software is provided for PERSONAL, NON-COMMERCIAL, RESEARCH, and EDUCATIONAL PURPOSES ONLY.**

+- ✅ **Permitted**: Personal study, research, education, non-commercial use
+- ❌ **Prohibited**: Commercial use, redistribution, derivative works, AI training, public hosting
+- 🔒 **Commercial Rights**: Reserved exclusively by the Owner

+**For commercial licensing inquiries**, please contact: chetanxpatil@users.noreply.github.com

+See [LICENSE](LICENSE) for full terms and conditions.

+---

 ## 🌟 What is LIVNIUM?

 LIVNIUM is a **pure native computing system** that processes language and information through geometric quantum-inspired structures—**without transformers, embeddings, or neural networks**.
 It represents a fundamental departure from conventional deep learning approaches.